top of page

 Mardi Gras, French for “Fat Tuesday,” is the last day before Lent begins on Ash Wednesday.
 It is the climax of the Carnival season, which officially starts on January 6, known as Epiphany or Twelfth Night.
 This season is shorter in 2026, lasting just over six weeks.
 Mardi Gras is especially famous in New Orleans and Louisiana, where it blends French, Spanish, African, and Creole traditions.

 Carnival, as celebrated in Rio de Janeiro, Brazil, also marks the days leading up to Lent but is known for its extended street parties and samba school parades.
 The main festivities in Rio take place from Friday, February 13, through Wednesday, February 18, 2026.
-While Mardi Gras is a single day event, Carnival refers to the entire pre-Lenten festival period, with Rio’s version being a massive, multi-day celebration.
+While Mardi Gras is a single-day event, Carnival refers to the entire pre-Lenten festival period, with Rio’s version being a massive, multi-day celebration.

 How Mardi Gras 2026 Stands Out